What Would You Do? (film): Plot

-After Hugh Chilson's (George A. McDaniel) business partner, Le Roi Andrews (Edwin B. Tilton) scams a pair of stockholders for money, Hugh is told by his wife, Claudia Chilson (Madlaine Traverse), and his lawyer, to leave the US and move to South America to avoid jail.
+After Hugh Chilson's business partner, Le Roi Andrews scams a pair of stockholders for money, Hugh is told by his wife, Claudia Chilson, and his lawyer, to leave the US and move to South America to avoid jail.
 Boarding a large ship, Hugh decides to commit suicide by jumping off but only manages to land on a smaller boat, which takes him to South America.
 Once there, Hugh makes a fortune selling nitrate.

-Back home, Claudia marries Curtis Brainerd (Frank Elliott), believing she is now a widow.
+Back home, Claudia marries Curtis Brainerd, believing she is now a widow.
 After Curtis falls off a horse and becomes a cripple, Claudia leaves a gun near him in case he wants to end his suffering.
 Curtis commits suicide, and Hugh arrives back from South America.
-Claudia is arrested for assisting Curtis with his death, but Curtis's brother, Robert (Frank Elliott) decides not to press charges after being urged not to.
+Claudia is arrested for assisting Curtis with his death, but Curtis's brother, Robert decides not to press charges after being urged not to.
 Wanting a new start, Hugh decides to go back to South America with Claudia.